 Do I really need a domain name?

-A domain can be an important part of having a website that you intend to generate revenue from or want people to remember.
+A domain is an important part of having a website you intend to generate revenue from or want people to remember.
 A domain name helps potential customers remember the name for your website.
-For example, www.computerhope.com is much easier to remember and type than www.webhost.com/user/~computerhope.
+For example, www.computerhope.com is easier to remember and type than www.webhost.com/user/~computerhope.

 What is a domain name alias or domain alias?

 A domain alias is a cheaper solution that points to a domain name to an alternative website.
 For example, a user would type https://www.computerhope.com but be forwarded to https://www.webhost.com/user/~computerhope, a blog, or a social networking site.
-Although this is a cheaper solution, you should consider if this is the best solution for their site.
+Although this is a cheaper solution, consider if this is the best solution for their site.

 Does capitalization matter when registering a domain name?